withastro/docs/src/pages/en/guides/content-collections.md

 All nested directories will share the same schema defined for the top-level collection, if any (**docs** in this example).

-See [querying nested directories](#querying-nested-content-directories) to see how folders are treated when retrieving collections.

 ## Defining a collection schema

 Schemas are an optional way to enforce frontmatter types in a collection.
 Astro uses [Zod](https://github.com/colinhacks/zod) to validate your frontmatter with schemas as [Zod objects](https://github.com/colinhacks/zod#objects).